 Great ideas come from everywhere.
-So collect all your ideas, user research and feedback in one place so it will be on hand for every product decision.
+So collect all your ideas, feature requests, bugs, technical debts, UX research and customer feedback in one place so it will be on hand for every product decision.

 You will get more ideas than you have time to implement.
 Some ideas are better than others.
-So score your ideas to assess their value and then pick out the best ones.
+So score your ideas according to their value and efforts and then pick out the best ones.

 When ideas are ready for development just push them to Kanban or Scrum boards.
 And track their status as they move through each stage of the development.